powsybl/.github/ROADMAP.md

 - Support modifications on the network by the simulator.
 - Groovy: improve the user experience.
 - DynaFlow: support of security analysis implementation.
+- Support of DSA, dynamic security analysis: 2022.
+- Support of margin calculation: 2022.

 ### OpenLoadFlow
 Improving our open load flow used for tests, experimental and collaboration purposes.
 For more information, please read the [README file](https://github.com/powsybl/powsybl-open-loadflow/blob/master/README.md).
 We are still working on: